© 2024 ASPI, Inc. All rights reserved.

 ASPI was established by the Australian Government in 2001 and remains partially funded by the Department of Defence.
 It receives funding from governments, businesses and civil society groups.
 Details of our funding sources are available here.

-Funding for this project came from the US Department of State’s Global Engagement Center and a grant from The Special Competitive Studies Project.
-A previous project on critical technologies funded by Australia’s Department of Prime Minister and Cabinet in 2021 helped to inform the direction of this much larger and more in-depth research project.
+Funding for this project (from 2022-2024) has come from the US Department of State, the Special Competitive Studies Project and the Australian Government.
+A previous small project on critical technologies funded by Australia’s Department of Prime Minister and Cabinet in 2021 helped to inform the direction and creation of this much larger and more in-depth program of work.

 Critical Technology Tracker team

-The authors of this project are Dr Jamie Gaida, Dr Jennifer Wong-Leung, Stephan Robin, Danielle Cave, and Dannielle Pilgrim.
+The key authors of this project are Dr Jennifer Wong-Leung, Stephan Robin, Danielle Cave.

 This web site is subject to copyright.
 Except as permitted under the Copyright Act 1968, no part of it may in any form or by any means (electronic, mechanical, microcopying, photocopying, recording or otherwise) be reproduced, stored in a retrieval system or transmitted without prior written permission.
 Enquiries should be addressed to the publishers.
 Notwithstanding the above, educational institutions (including schools, independent colleges, universities and TAFEs) are granted permission to make copies of copyrighted works strictly for educational purposes without explicit permission from ASPI and free of charge.